Hairy-nosed otter: Ecology and behavior

 The hairy-nosed otter occurs in coastal areas and on larger inland rivers, solitary or in groups of up to four.
 Its diet includes fish, such as broadhead catfish, snakeheads, and climbing perch, and water snakes, mollusks, and crustaceans.

 During the dry season, individuals forage in drainage canals and ponds.

 Pairing of a male and a female may be limited to the breeding period.
 The contact call between otters is a single-syllabic chirp.
 Adult females call to pups with a staccato chatter.

 Populations in Cambodia breed between November and March.
 The gestation period lasts around two months.
 A family of both parents and cubs were sighted between December and February.

 Threats

 The hairy-nosed otter is threatened by the loss of natural resources and poaching.

+Predation

+Hairy-nosed otters are prey for grey-headed fish eagles, stray dogs and reticulated pythons.
+In Cambodia, hairy-nosed otters may rarely be eaten by Siamese crocodiles.
+In Vietnam, Burmese pythons and other species of eagles may prey on hairy-nosed otters.

 Conservation

 The hairy-nosed otter is the rarest otter in Asia, most likely verging on extinction in the northern parts of its range and of uncertain status elsewhere.
 Only a few viable populations remain, widely scattered in region.
 The species is threatened by loss of lowland wetland habitats, hunting for fur and meat, and accidental killing during fishing.